Pedestrian Attribute Editing for Gait Recognition and Anonymization: Introduction

+The above discussion about gait recognition and anonymization reflects the main problem of these methods, that is, they could only edit restricted attributes.
+In this paper, by leveraging a latent space of style-based GANs and controlling the degree of manipulation in various semantic directions, we find that the diversity of gait attributes can be improved.
+Such advancement is vital for both augmenting gait datasets and achieving pedestrian anonymity, thereby ultimately achieving two purposes: improving recognition accuracy and preserving individual privacy.
+Notably, our focus is primarily on editing the body appearance of pedestrians.

-In this paper, we introduce the GAN inversion technique~\cite{xia2022gan}, typically used for image-based face editing~\cite{richardson2021encoding}, to manipulate the gait attributes.
-To this end, we need to address four gait-specific issues: a) Binary gait silhouettes contain only sparse structural information, such as edges and shapes, which may make it hard to disentangle semantically controllable gait attributes. b) To produce realistic walking sequences, maintaining temporal continuity is necessary. c) To benefit the downstream fine-grained recognition, preserving the identity features is necessary. d) Posture changes usually damage the face editing process~\cite{ko20233d}.
-Therefore, editing gait with crossing a large viewpoint may be quite a challenging task.
+Different from previous using style-based GANs for face editing tasks~\cite{abdal2019image2stylegan,shen2020interpreting, abdal2020image2stylegan++, wu2021stylespace, moon2022interestyle}, \textbf{four key challenges} inherent to gait need to be considered: a) Binary gait silhouettes contain only sparse structural information, such as edges and shapes, which may make it hard to disentangle semantically controllable gait attributes. b) The gait data is sequential and not just an image, so editing gait sequences necessitates the maintenance of temporal continuity and identity consistency. c) Posture changes usually damage the fidelity of face and object when conducting face editing~\cite{fruhstuck2023vive3d} and object editing~\cite{liu2023delving}, respectively.
+Therefore, editing gait when crossing a viewpoint may be quite a challenging task. d) The different objectives of gait recognition and anonymization raise an additional challenge: how to effectively apply a designed unified framework to these two distinct tasks.

-Based on the above insights, we propose GaitEditer as illustrated in Figure~1.
-Specifically, we first train a GAN generator to decode the random latent codes to photorealistic silhouettes, \textit{i.e.}, builds a latent space that is rich in semantic information.
-Then several semantically controllable directions can be discovered within this latent space.
-Next, real gait sequences are projected into the latent space with preserving the temporal continuity and identity characteristics.
-In this way, we bridge the domains of real and fake gait data.
-As a result, manipulating the latent code in these found directions can edit the corresponding attribute of the input gait sequence.
-In addition, we propose a tuning scheme to handle the cross-view challenge.
-Ideally, GaitEditer can edit various gait attributes learned from the real gait data distribution, \textit{e.g.}, shirt, pants, viewpoint, hair, and even size, age, and gender.

-Experimentally, GaitEditer can be a plug-and-play module to provide extensive representation knowledge under various challenging scenarios, such as cross-view and cross-clothing cases.
-To our knowledge, GaitEditer is the first online approach that can edit gait sequences with various gait attributes in an unsupervised manner.
-Indeed, GaitEditer is expected to contribute to the comprehensive simulation of real gait distribution, thereby offering cheap and fine vivid data for gait recognition.